davidgbell/ourHaus/README.md

 # ourHaus

+ourHaus is a property website for finding homes for rent or sale.

-ourHaus is a portfolio project to showcase the use of Nextjs and Strapi Headless CMS made by David Bell.
+Made as a portfolio project to showcase the use of Nextjs,React, JavaScript, SASS, Strapi Headless CMS and ability interact with REST API's made by David Bell.

 ## Features